+Conclusion: Rapporteur understands that this is the common understanding for approach 1, while for approach 2, the companies which indicate it is FFS or is not the case at all are mostly referring to the case where the Intermediate Relay UE is itself in RRC_IDLE/RRC_INACTIVE (with the exception of at least Apple, and possibly some other companies that did not specify).
+In essence, for both approaches, we can therefore assume that when both remote UE and any Intermediate Relay UE are RRC_CONNECTED, they can be RRC_CONNECTED to the same cell.
+For the companies which mentioned that connection to different cells is supported for approach 2, we can leave this as FFS and study the case further if we decide to support approach 2.
+The common understanding is that this scenario (i.e. RRC connection to different cells) is only supported in approach 2.

+Proposal 7 – The scenario of the remote UE RRC_CONNECTED to one cell while an Intermediate Relay UE is RRC_CONNECTED to a different cell is supported only in approach 2.
+FFS whether the scenario needs to be supported.

 In the previous case, a relay UE (other than the Last Relay UE) could potentially be RRC connected to a different cell.
 This would be the case, for example, if the relay UE is in coverage, or if it has two PC5 links with two different parent relays (connected to two different cells).
 In this case, it could obtain its relaying configuration from a cell which is different than the cell from which the remote UE is obtaining its end-to-end configuration.
 This is shown in the figure below.
 The same situation would arise for a relay UE connected to two different parent relays, and also applies to both approach 1 and approach 2.